clnhub/rtl8192eu-linux/README.md

 ### Before installing

-Make sure you have headers, dkms and git packages installed.
+Make sure you have headers, build, dkms and git packages installed.

 Check: